-Prerequisite: ENGL 101, MATH 099 | F, S, SI
+Prerequisite: ENGL 101, MATH 099 | Upon demand

 This course presents an overview of water sustainability by highlighting the importance of water in sustaining life, biodiversity, human health and development.
 Students will evaluate scientific, technical and socio-economic solutions to sustainably manage global water supplies.